simon-javier/backup-manuscript-thesis/main.typ

 - Random brightness adjustment between -20% and +20%
 - Random exposure adjustment between -15% and +15%

+A sample of nail augmentations can be seen on the table below, which shows sample images of the nail features.
 #{
   set image(width: 50%)
   figure(